6 vintage watch terms you should know that will save you lots of headache

 A Rolex Submariner 6204 typically sells for far more.
 Despite this dial’s pumpkin patina, a service dial that replaced the original radium one dampens the value.

 Re-anything spells red flag – refinished, relumed, replaced, etc. Refinishing or retouching refers to watch components that have been polished, cleaned, or restored to mimic the original look.
 But if too much metal is removed or the lines of a case’s profile are softened, it’s a huge no-no. Reluming refers to the replacement of luminous material, whether re-applied or replaced.
 Replaced parts, or service parts, refers to components that replace a removed component entirely.
-Unless these tasks have been performed by proper and talented hands, or parts have been replaced with period-correct parts, such undertakings can spell disaster for your vintage watch – at least in terms of its value.
+Unless these tasks have been performed by talented hands, or parts have been replaced with period-correct parts, such undertakings can spell disaster for your vintage watch – at least in terms of its value.

 Vintage watch terms Service parts 2